Skip to main content

 Full legal opinion available under NDA to qualified participants.
 This summary does not constitute legal advice.

-The Datorhall Recovery Alliance already has active members with documented claims across Europe.
-Active participants with documented claims.
-Additional members under NDA.
+Projekt Datorhall already has active members with documented claims across Europe.

 5